 Note: Also available are Deborah Levine’s memoirs:The Liberator’s Daughterand The Magic Marble Tree, upon which the documentary is based.
 They include the wartime letters with eye witness accounts.

 Hear storyteller, speaker and award-winning author Deborah Levine share true stories about trying to fit in and being the different one.
-The stories are a big hit with ages 6-11.
+The video stories are a big hit with ages 6-11.
 Parents and teachers use Bunny Bear Adventures to build social and emotional awareness, learn empathy, appreciate differences and show respect.

 SCROLL DOWN to see VIDEO STORY INTRODUCTION